microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 ## Function parameters are optional by default

-Since there is no way to specify optionality on parameters in JS (without specifying a default value), all function parameters in `.js` file are considered optional.
-Calls with fewer arguments are allowed.
+Since there is no way to specify optionality on parameters in pre-ES2015 Javascript, all function parameters in `.js` file are considered optional.
+Calls with fewer arguments than the declared number of parameters are allowed.

 It is important to note that it is an error to call a function with too many arguments.